andrewazmy/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Rubric points
+### Compilation
+#### The code compiles correctly.
+Code compiles without errors with cmake and make.
+No changes were made to CMakeLists.txt.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).